This is an updated excerpt from our Surviving an Economic Downturn with Talent Optimization guide.

 - How do we rebuild our culture to unite employees around shared values?

 The Inspire aptitude of talent optimization is about empowering employees to manage themselves and their relationships with others.
 In any economic downturn, people are stressed and relationships often become frayed.
-Communication breaks down, collaboration deteriorates, and productivity may be badly impacted.
+Communication breaks down, collaboration deteriorates, and employee disengagement may follow.
 Anticipate and act on these changes before they become the new norm for your organization.

 Empower employees to be resilient.